Meet the Governors

 Chair of Governors - Mrs Jo Stocks and Mrs Emma Wykes

-Foundation Governors -Emma Wykes
+Foundation Governors -Emma Wykes Rev. Steve Hayes

-Local Authority Governor -
+Local Authority Governor - Ray Walters

-Parent Governors - Mrs Sukey McMaster
+Parent Governors - Mrs Sukey McMaster, Betsy Kendall

 Staff Governor - Ms Anna Murphy

-Co-opted Governors - Mr Richard James
+Co-opted Governors - Mr Richard James, Jo Stocks

-Staff Governor (Head Teacher) - Ms. Ally Morgan
+(Head Teacher - Ms. Ally Morgan

 Clerk - Ruth Pangu